 Credit ratings Table 46

-As at December 2, 20 10 (1)
+As at l As at December 2, 2010 (1)

+Short- Senior long-

-Short- term debt Senior long- term debt Outlook
+term debt term debt Outlook

-Moody's P-1 Aaa UR (neg)
+Moody's term debt P-1 term debt Aaa Outlook UR (neg)

-S&P A-1+ AA- positive
+Moody's S&P

-Fitch F1+ AA stable

-DBRS R-1(high) AA stable
+, P-1 Aaa UR (neg)

-- This table represents an integral part of our 2010 Annual Consolidated Financial Statements. - Credit ratings are not recommendations to purchase, sell or hold a financial obligation inasmuch as they do not comment on market price or suitability for a particular investor.
+This table represents an integral part of our 2010 Annual Consolidated Financial Statements

+(1) Credit ratings are not recommendations to purchase, sell or hold a financial obligation inasmuch as they do not comment on market price or suitability for a particular investor.
 Ratings are subject to revision or withdrawal at any time by the rating organization.